akhil1225/Java-Codes/README.md

 # Java Learning Repository

 This repository contains my Java codes as I learn the language.
-It serves as a record of my progress and a showcase of my skills.
+It serves as a record of my progress and a showcase of my skills in the said language.